 4. Mind your business and learn how to deal with rejection.
 “The business aspect is as important—if not more important—than the talent part,” said Blum, an actor in the upcoming movie 17 Bridges starring Chadwick Boseman.
 And while rejection is difficult, it needn’t be debilitating.
 Besides, she added, “This is a marathon, not a sprint.”

 5. Connections are key.
 The graduates were unanimous on this point.
 Tackle internships, residencies, festivals and classes, immerse yourself in your craft and the connections will develop.
-“The industry is so small, you run into the same people all the time,” explained Dzioba, a dramaturg and reader who works as an arts administrator at the George Street Playhouse in New York City.
+“The industry is so small, you run into the same people all the time,” explained Dzioba, a dramaturg and reader who works as an arts administrator at the George Street Playhouse in New Brunswick, N.J.
 “Your reputation will precede you.”